BeOct1/Mini-Project-1/README.md

-# Mini-Project-1
+# Mini-Project 1
-Personal Profile Page (HTML Only)
+Mini project assessment to demonstrates a basic understanding of HTML structure and elements: Personal Profile Page (HTML Only)